School of Radiologic Technology Grading

 Computation of Grades

 Final examinations will be given at the end of each course.
 The final exam will count for 25% of the final grade.
 The remaining 75% of the final grade will be averaged from tests, quizzes and other assessment devices specified for each course.
 Clinical education grades are computed using 50% competency evaluations, 25% Clinical Instructor's evaluations, 15% staff technologists' evaluations and 10% based on attendance.
-The second year intern grade will be computed using 50% competency evaluations, 15% Clinical Instructor's evaluations, 25% staff technologists' evaluations and 10% based on attendance.
+The second year student grade will be computed using 50% competency evaluations, 15% Clinical Instructor's evaluations, 25% staff technologists' evaluations and 10% based on attendance.